Phoenix Area Service

 The indoor coil connects cooling, airflow, and water

 Evaporator coil problems can look like refrigerant trouble, airflow trouble, drain trouble, or maintenance trouble.
-The diagnostic needs to look at the whole indoor side of the system.
+The coil is one part of the diagnostic, so the cause needs to be found before assuming the system only needs refrigerant or coil cleaning.

 Phoenix-area HVAC service